Can I run Windows 11 without a Microsoft account?

 Should you use Windows 11 without a Microsoft account?

 What you need to know about Microsoft accounts is that they do enhance the experience on Windows 11.
 If you sign into Windows 11 with your Microsoft account, that account is also added to system apps like the Microsoft Store, Mail, Xbox, and so on.
 It also lets you sync your settings across devices.
 This allows you to buy apps and movies from the Microsoft Store, for example.
-You also can’t download free apps from the Store if they have an age rating that requires verification.
+Without a Microsoft account, you also can’t download free apps from the Store if they have an age rating that requires verification.
 That includes apps like Netflix and Spotify, due to the wide range of content available there.

 However, you can add your Microsoft account to these apps individually, so you don’t necessarily have to sign into Windows 11 itself.
 Or maybe you don’t care about these features enabled by a Microsoft account.
 Here’s what you can do if you don’t want to use one.